-In between watching viral videos of animals doing tricks, humans doing crazy things and liking photos of another person sitting with their back to the camera in a beautiful setting, people stop playing with their social media to consume content.
+In between watching viral videos of animals doing tricks, humans doing crazy things and liking photos of another person sitting with their back to the camera in a beautiful setting, people also use social media to share content.
 A lot of content… In fact social media is one of the largest sources of referral traffic to websites.

-Keep in mind that we’ve tested all of the plugins that we reviewed in this post.
+We’ve tested all of the plugins that we reviewed in this post.
 Doing this takes a bit more time for us, but I think it gives you a better insight into which social media plugin to choose.
-Enough said, let’s get started with the best social media sharing plugin.
+Enough said, let’s get started with our roundup of the best social media sharing plugin.

 1. Social Warfare

 Social Warfare Pro is the best social media sharing plugin on the market by a mile.
 Well if you’re not feeling British, by a kilometer.
 For a start the plugin is more flexible than a Swiss Army Knife created by a Yoga instructor (that would make it a yogi knife?).
 Here’s a quick summary of the best features: